jonipsaro/asterix_gtsf1/eCLIP/README.md

 	```

 ## Part 1 - Preliminary read processing
 **Note: The beginning of this pipeline works off of a single fastq file.
-This can come directly from the sequencing of a single read, or, if paired-end reads are overlapping (our use case), they can be combined using FLASH.*
+This can come directly from the sequencing of a single read or, if paired-end reads are overlapping (our use case), they can be combined using FLASH.*

 0. Set up directory architecture<BR>
 	```mkdir 1_raw_data 2_flash 3_adapter_trimmed 4_remove_pcr_duplicates 5_reverse_complement 6_collapsed```